-When applied to the eve(s) of animals, the material produces severe ocular lesions which are present twenty-four hours or more after instillation.
+When applied to the eye(s) of animals, the material produces severe ocular lesions which are present twenty-four hours or more after instillation.

+Long-term exposure to respiratory irritants may result in disease of the airways involving difficult breathing and related systemic problems.
 Practical experience shows that skin contact with the material is capable either of inducing a sensitisation reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.